jnatali/sagehen_meadows/data/field_observations/vegetation/canopy_temp/README.md

 ### Sagehen Canopy Temperature
 This directory contains canopy temperature readings from July to October 2025.

-Canopy temperatures were recorded around wells in two meadows, representing three hydrogeomorphic zones (HGMZ) and three plant functional types (PFT).
+Canopy temperatures were recorded with an Apogee sensor around wells in two meadows, representing three hydrogeomorphic zones (HGMZ) and three plant functional types (PFT).

+Files in the RAW folder are files uploaded directly from the Apogee senesor.
 For groundwater well naming conventions, see the key below.

 #### Abbreviations used in our data model